-Laura and Steve Brown founded Casa Alma in 2009 and are the current resident volunteers.
-Developing hospitality houses and a sustainable urban farm is our way of answering the call to love others as we love ourselves.
-We are inspired by our Catholic faith and the Catholic Worker movement: homes of hospitality and farms, work for social justice and care for the poor, peaceful living and radical simplicity, and by the words of co-founder Dorothy Day who said, “I wanted life and I wanted the abundant life.
+Laura and Steve Brown founded Casa Alma in 2009 and have served as resident volunteers since that time.
+Developing a community and houses of hospitality on an urban homestead is our way of answering the call to love others as we love ourselves.
+We are inspired by our formation in the Catholic faith and by the words of Dorothy Day, a co-founder of the Catholic Worker movement who said, “I wanted life and I wanted the abundant life.
 I wanted it for others too” (from The Long Loneliness).

 Prior to founding Casa Alma, Steve and Laura served as Maryknoll Lay Missioners (class of ’05), and lived in Talca, Chile along with their three children: Emily, Anna and Ella.
 Steve is a graduate of the University of Notre Dame (’95), and Laura is a graduate of Swarthmore College (’95), and the University of Connecticut School of Social Work (’97).
 Steve and Laura have the common hope of living in right relationships with God, among people and with the natural world.